Why do 90% of Small Businesses Fail?

 Due to our plans, we would eventually be ripping out the shower and redoing it anyway so instead of replacing it, he suggested to simply repair the valve and replace shower head with one I already had (just an extra lying around from previous things) which would make it fully usable while we prepared for the larger renovation when we could roll the time and money saved into the bigger project and get what we really want.
 His price to fix ended up being 1/5th the cost of a full replacement and met our needs much better!

 I now consider him “my” plumber.
 Is the professional polish not needed?
-Well, It is definitely a big win to have the professional, clean experience and I would highly recommend it (even to my plumber) BUT its not the most important part.
+Well, It is definitely a big win to have a professional, clean experience and I would highly recommend it (even to my plumber) BUT it's not the most important part.
 The key is understanding – a real relationship.

 So what do we do about it?
 Some solutions…

-So how do we get to know our customer and not simply assume all the time?
+So how do we get to know our customers and not simply assume all the time?